Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 ## Namespaces
 - Framework - the root module.
-    - IDependencyContainer - this allows you to resolve your dependencies.
+    - IDependencyContainer - this provides you with your dependencies.
     - Program              - the entry point.
 - Framework.UI - the presentation (user interface) module.
     - UIAudioTheme         - the audio theme.